app-obs/example-services/README.md

 # Example Microservices for `go-observability`

-This project contains a set of three simple Go microservices (`frontend`, `product`, and `user`) that are fully instrumented using the [`go-observability`](https://github.com/app-obs/go) library.
+This project contains a set of three simple Go microservices (`frontend`, `product`, and `user`) that serve as the official, runnable demonstration for the [**`go-observability`**](https://github.com/app-obs/go) library.

-It serves as a real-world, runnable example of how to use the library to achieve automatic log correlation, distributed tracing, and standardized error handling.
+It serves as a real-world example of how to use the library to achieve automatic log correlation, distributed tracing, and standardized error handling.
 This project is designed to be run against the [`example-observability-server`](https://github.com/app-obs/example-observability-server).

 ## Project Structure